The School and community context

 When a child or young person is unable to self-regulate their emotions and behaviour and becomes a risk to themselves or others, de-escalation is required.
 De-escalation refers to a series of interventions that can significantly reduce risk.
 Each student’s Behaviour Management Plan details the specific de-escalation strategies that have been identified as helping the boy to settle and be calm.

 PART training will be provided on a regular basis to coordinators, teachers, Educational Assistants and other key staff.
 The Team Teach course is delivered by AISWA-accredited inclusive education consultants and trains staff to manage difficult situations with heightened or aggressive students, whilst maintaining duty of care.

 Wherever possible the use of restraint will be avoided.
 The use of physical restraint as a behaviour management technique will be utilised only with extreme caution as a last resort in emergency situations, after de-escalation techniques have been unsuccessful.

 In the event that physical restraint is required to protect the safety of students and staff, the prescribed procedure must be followed to ensure the proper use of restraint to prevent or minimise any harm to the student as a result of the use of restraint.

 When restraint is likely to be initiated

-The use of physical restraint will be most suitably initiated, only by PART-trained staff, in the following circumstances:
+The use of physical restraint will be most suitably initiated, only by Team Teach-trained staff, in the following circumstances: